Range Rover Velar Review 2024

 However, the rear of the Range Rover Velar is not as palatial as you might expect.
 The side windows are shallow, and don’t let much light in, the middle seat is narrow, and taller people sat behind a six-foot driver will find legroom rather tight.
 Avoiding a dark headliner or fitting a fixed panoramic glass roof really helps to increase the feeling of space.

 Audi's Q8 gives its passengers more room to stretch, although the Range Rover does beat it for headroom.
 The Velar has the Audi licked for luggage capacity too.
-The brand quotes a modest boot space of 513 litres for the Range Rover Velar under the parcel shelf, but in truth you'll be able to squeeze a lot more in, with over a square metre of flat load bay.
+The brand quotes a modest boot space of 503 litres for the Range Rover Velar under the parcel shelf, but this is for the P400e plug-in hybrid with its bigger battery.
+Other Velars offer 552-litres of cargo space.

 For those rare occasions that do call for even more space, the Range Rover Velar has three-way 40/20/40 spilt-folding rear seats.
 This allows you to carry long, awkward items while having two passengers ensconced in the outer chairs.
-In this configuration, the Velar can carry an impressive 1,705 litres, still a long way shy of its seven-seat rivals.
+Fold all the seats and the Velar can carry an impressive 1798-litres, still some way shy of its seven-seat rivals.

 Mercifully, there is no load lip to negotiate on the Velar, and the parcel shelf is easy enough to remove.
 Cars fitted with air suspension can lower the ride height to make it less of a workout when unpacking.
-If you are buying a Velar for family duty, it's worth fitting the Convenience Pack.
-This includes remote levers for folding the rear seats, extra charging sockets in the back, and means you can open the tailgate by waving a foot under the bumper.
+If you are buying a Velar for family duty, it's worth ordering the remote levers for folding the rear seats, while the powered gesture tailgate means you can open the boot by waving a foot under the bumper.

 Handling and ride quality: What is the Range Rover Velar like to drive?